Hawaii COVID-19 Test Requirements

 Are all islands participating in the pre-travel trans-Pacific test program?

-Yes, but travelers may be asked to take a second post-arrival test depending on which island(s) they visit.
+Yes, excluding Kauai at this time, but travelers may be asked to take a second post-arrival test depending on which island(s) they visit.
 Please see our testing updates section above.

 What are other restrictions currently in place (by island) in Hawaii?